OlivierLD/raspberry-coffee/README.md

 - You can use VNC (if enabled in the config above)
     - Run `vncserver` from a terminal, and use `VNC Viewer` from another machine to connect.

-- You may also remove unwanted softwares, just in case you don't need them:
+- You may also remove unwanted software, just in case you don't need them:
     - `$ sudo apt-get purge wolfram-engine`
     - `$ sudo apt-get purge minecraft-pi`
     - `$ sudo apt-get purge sonic-pi`